valhalla/valhalla/docs/algorithms.md

 path.
 However in the map-matching model exploring an edge is expensive.
 During the exploration of an edge `(u, v)`, it needs to find the shortest path between `u` and `v` *in the road network* for calculating its transition probability.
-Assume that given a sequence of `S` measurements and each measurement has average `T` states, the Viterbi Algorithm or the topological sort approach will traverse all edges i.e. do `S * T * T` times of shortest path calculations.
+Suppose that, given a sequence of `S` measurements and each measurement has average `T` states, the Viterbi Algorithm or the topological sort approach will traverse all edges i.e. do `S * T * T` times of shortest path calculations.
 This is